tomastokar/gsoap/README.md

              qvalueCutoff = 0.01,
              readable = FALSE)

+# Convert to data frame and set BP description as rownames
 x = as.data.frame(x, row.names = x$Description)
 ```
 #### Create GSOAP layout and plot
-Create GSOAP layout using tSNE projection; decreate the scale factor to better accomodate the instances into layout space.
+Create GSOAP layout using tSNE projection; decreate the scale factor to better accomodate the instances into the layout space.
 ```
 l = gsoap_layout(x,
                  genes = 'geneID',